Welcome to the Official Web Site of Bihar

 Brahmayoni Hill, Gaya

-Situated to the south of Gaya, the Brahmayoni Hill, the highest hill in Gaya is named after a natural fissure on its top which is believed to represent the female energy or yoni of the God Brahma.
-In a small temple on the hill a five-headed female image is worshipped as a female energy of Brahma i.e. Brahmayoni.
-This temple was built by one Maratha chief named Balaji Pandit.
+Situated to the south of Gaya, the Brahmayoni Hill, the highest hill in Gaya, is named after a natural fissure on its top which is believed to represent the female energy or yoni of the God Brahma.
+In a small temple on the hill a five-headed female image is worshipped as the female energy of Brahma (Brahmayoni).
+This temple was built by a Maratha chief named Balaji Pandit.
 An inscription on the hill records the construction of a flight of steps from the foot of the hill to the top by Rao Bhau Saheb in the reign of Jayaji Rao Scindia of Gwalior in about 1843 A.D.
 The Brahmayoni Hill is a sacred place for the Hindus and pindas are offered here during the Pitripaksha mela in large numbers.

 Pretshila Hill, Gaya

-The Pretshila Hill, situated to the North-West of Gaya is a sacred place for the Hindus where 'pindas' are offered by the devotees in large numbers to their ancestors.
+The Pretshila Hill, situated to the north-west of Gaya, is a sacred place for the Hindus where ‘pindas’ are offered by devotees in large numbers to their ancestors.
 On the summit of the hill is a temple of the Pretaraja or God Yama of Hindu mythology.
-To pacify the preta (ghost), who is said to have once haunted the hill, this temple was originally built on this spot by Rani Ahilybai of Indore and was renovated thereafter several times.
-An inscription dated 1744 A.D. in the temple on the hill recorded the construction of the flight of steps having been done at the expense of Sri Manmohan Datt of Calcutta.
-Earlier several images of Surya, Vishnu, Mahismarddini Durga and some Buddhist divinities were found in and around the hill which indicates the existence of earlier shrines in the locality during the ancient period.
-At the foot of the hill is a tank called Ramkund in which it is believed that Lord Ram himself bathed before offering 'pinda' to his ancestors.
+To pacify the preta (ghost) who is said to have once haunted the hill, this temple was originally built on this spot by Rani Ahilyabai of Indore and was renovated thereafter several times.
+An inscription dated 1744 A.D. recorded the construction of the flight of steps at the expense of Sri Manmohan Datt of Calcutta.
+Earlier several images of Surya, Vishnu, Mahismarddini Durga and some Buddhist divinities were found in and around the hill.
+At the foot of the hill is a tank called Ramkund in which it is believed that Lord Ram himself bathed before offering ‘pinda’ to his ancestors.

-The Ramshila Hill situated on the south-east fringe of Gaya is one of the most sacred hills in Gaya and it also appears to have had a considerable antiquity.
-A number of stone sculptures belonging to the ancient period can be still noticed on and around the hill which suggests the existence of some earlier structures or temples since very early times.
-The temple situated on the top of the hill called as Ramesvara or Patalesvara temple was originally built in 1014 A.D. but has gone through many restorations and repairs in the succeeding periods.
-In front of the temple is a pavilion, built by Sri Krishna Basu of Calcutta in 1811 A.D. where 'pindas' are offered by the Hindu devotees during pitripaksha for their ancestors.
-The name of the hill is associated with Lord Rama and so images of Rama, Sita and Hanuman are also installed in a temple on the hill.
-The flight of steps leading up to the temple, originally got constructed by Sri K. Basu, was further repaired in 1886 by the then Raja of Tekari and even thereafter renovations and repairs have been going on for the benefit of the pilgrims who come in large numbers to offer 'pindas'.
-The Ramshila Hill is considered to be the most sacred as it is also believed that Lord Ram had offered 'pinda' on the hill.
+The Ramshila Hill situated on the south-east fringe of Gaya is one of the most sacred hills in Gaya and appears to have had considerable antiquity.
+A number of stone sculptures belonging to the ancient period can still be noticed on and around the hill.
+The temple on the top of the hill, called Ramesvara or Patalesvara temple, was originally built in 1014 A.D. but has gone through many restorations.
+In front of the temple is a pavilion built by Sri Krishna Basu of Calcutta in 1811 A.D. where ‘pindas’ are offered during Pitripaksha.
+The name of the hill is associated with Lord Rama and images of Rama, Sita and Hanuman are also installed.
+The flight of steps was further repaired in 1886 by the then Raja of Tekari.
+The Ramshila Hill is considered most sacred as it is believed that Lord Ram had offered ‘pinda’ on the hill.

 Mirabigha, Jehanabad